gitfx/ActionServerless/README.md

 ## Quick start

-At first use [the template we give](https://github.com/gitx-io/ActionServerless-template/generate) to create a repository.
+At first [use the template](https://github.com/gitx-io/ActionServerless-template/generate) to create a repository.
 Then We start with a Python example:

 ```python
 # function.py